s-matthies/ai-waste-analytics/README.md

 3. Process data according to documentation

 ## Project Context
-This project was conducted as a four-day student project by a team of four in collaboration with Berlin's municipal waste management company (BSR).
+This project was conducted as a four-day student project by a team of four.
 It aims to improve waste collection efficiency through data-driven decisions.

 ## Authors and Contributors
 - Team of 4 HTW Berlin students